 Valuation Using the Income Approach

-Combining information from all approaches, the appraiser is then ready to put down an estimated market value for the subject property.
-The estimate of value at the bottom of the appraisal report is not always the final sales price even though it is likely the best indication of what a property is worth.
-Depending on the specific situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.
-But the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than they could recover in case they had to put the property on the market again.
-The bottom line is, an appraiser from Gordon Appraisal Company, Inc. will help you get the most fair and balanced property value, so you can make wise real estate decisions.
+Combining information from all applicable approaches, the appraiser is then ready to document an estimated market value for the property at hand.
+It is important to note that while this amount is probably the most reliable indication of what a property is worth, it probably will not be the price at which the property closes.
+Prices can always be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
+But the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+It all comes down to this, an appraiser from Gordon Appraisal Company, Inc. will guarantee you get the most fair and balanced property value, so you can make the most informed real estate decisions.